Stillbirth: Diagnosis

 It is unknown how much time is needed for a fetus to die.
-Fetal behavior is consistent and a change in the fetus' movements or sleep-wake cycles can indicate fetal distress.
-A decrease or cessation in sensations of fetal activity may be an indication of fetal distress or death, Still, medical examination, including a nonstress test, is recommended in the event of any type of any change in the strength or frequency of fetal movement, especially a complete cease; most midwives and obstetricians recommend the use of a kick chart to assist in detecting any changes.
+Fetal behavior is consistent, and a change in the fetus's movements or sleep-wake cycles can indicate fetal distress.
+A decrease or cessation in sensations of fetal activity may be an indication of fetal distress or death, Still, medical examination, including a nonstress test, is recommended in the event of any change in the strength or frequency of fetal movement, especially a complete cease; most midwives and obstetricians recommend the use of a kick chart to assist in detecting any changes.
 Fetal distress or death can be confirmed or ruled out via fetoscopy/doptone, ultrasound, and/or electronic fetal monitoring.
 If the fetus is alive but inactive, extra attention will be given to the placenta and umbilical cord during ultrasound examination to ensure that there is no compromise of oxygen and nutrient delivery.

 Some researchers have tried to develop models to identify, early on, pregnant women who may be at high risk of having a stillbirth.

 Definition

-There are a number of definitions for stillbirth.
+There are several definitions for stillbirth.
 To allow comparison, the World Health Organization uses the ICD-10 definitions and recommends that any baby born without signs of life at greater than or equal to 28 completed weeks' gestation be classified as a stillbirth.
 The WHO uses the ICD-10 definitions of "late fetal deaths" as their definition of stillbirth.
-Other organisations recommend that any combination of greater than 16, 20, 22, 24 or 28 weeks gestational age or 350 g, 400 g, 500 g or 1000 g birth weight may be considered a stillbirth.
+Other organisations recommend that any combination of greater than 16, 20, 22, 24, or 28 weeks of gestational age or 350 g, 400 g, 500 g or 1000 g birth weight may be considered a stillbirth.

 The term is often used in distinction to live birth (the baby was born alive, even if they died shortly thereafter) or miscarriage (early pregnancy loss).
 The word miscarriage is often used incorrectly to describe stillbirths.
 The term is mostly used in a human context; however, the same phenomenon can occur in all species of placental mammals.

 Constricted umbilical cord

 When the umbilical cord is constricted (q.v. "accidents" above), the fetus experiences periods of hypoxia, and may respond by unusually high periods of kicking or struggling, to free the umbilical cord.
-These are sporadic if constriction is due to a change in the fetus' or mother's position, and may become worse or more frequent as the fetus grows.
+These are sporadic if constriction is due to a change in the fetus's or mother's position, and may become worse or more frequent as the fetus grows.
 Extra attention should be given if mothers experience large increases in kicking from previous childbirths, especially when increases correspond to position changes.

-Regulating high blood pressure, diabetes and drug use may reduce the risk of a stillbirth.
+Regulating high blood pressure, diabetes, and drug use may reduce the risk of a stillbirth.
 Umbilical cord constriction may be identified and observed by ultrasound, if requested.

 Some maternal factors are associated with stillbirth, including being age 35 or older, having diabetes, having a history of addiction to illegal drugs, being overweight or obese, and smoking cigarettes in the three months before getting pregnant.